Shmee1/EverTech/README.md

 #### EVERTECH

-COSC 490 Senior Project

-### A simulated environment mean't to educate users about forklift operation

 ## ABSTRACT

 This project was an attempt to integrate virtual reality technology and game development for the purpose of recreating a simulated warehouse environment where users could interact , learn, and improve their forking operating skills.
 Created with the unity game engine with code written in the c# language, EVERTECH is an exciting and engaging way to learn about forklift operation.

 ## OBJECTIVE

-Our objective was to create an educational tool that will teach the user how to work a forklift.
+Our objective was to create an educational tool in VR using unity that will teach the user how to work a forklift.
+We created a training and task level that will allow to the user to understand the mechanisms of the forklift and how to control it.

 ## GAME MECHANICS